Bayesian Learning via Q-Exponential Process: Abstract

 \section{Abstract}

-Regularization is one of the most important topics in optimization, statistics and machine learning.
+Regularization is one of the most fundamental topics in optimization, statistics and machine learning.
 To get sparsity in estimating a parameter $u\in\mbR^d$, an $\ell_q$ penalty term, $\Vert u\Vert_q$, is usually added to the objective function.
 What is the probabilistic distribution corresponding to such $\ell_q$ penalty?
-What is the correct stochastic process corresponding to $\Vert u\Vert_q$ when we model functions $u\in L^q$?
-This is important for statistically modeling large dimensional objects, e.g. images, with penalty to preserve certainty properties, e.g. edges in the image.
+What is the \emph{correct} stochastic process corresponding to $\Vert u\Vert_q$ when we model functions $u\in L^q$?
+This is important for statistically modeling high-dimensional objects such as images, with penalty to preserve certain properties, e.g. edges in the image.
 In this work, we generalize the $q$-exponential distribution (with density proportional to) $\exp{(- \half|u|^q)}$ to a stochastic process named \emph{$Q$-exponential (Q-EP) process} that corresponds to the $L_q$ regularization of functions.
 The key step is to specify consistent multivariate $q$-exponential distributions by choosing from a large family of elliptic contour distributions.
-The work is closely related to Besov process which is usually defined by the expanded series.
-Q-EP can be regarded as a definition of Besov process with explicit probabilistic formulation and direct control on the correlation length.
-From the Bayesian perspective, Q-EP provides a flexible prior on functions with sharper penalty ($q<2$) than the commonly used Gaussian process (GP).
-We compare GP, Besov and Q-EP in modeling time series and reconstructing images and demonstrate the advantage of the proposed methodology.
+The work is closely related to Besov process which is usually defined in terms of series.
+Q-EP can be regarded as a definition of Besov process with explicit probabilistic formulation, direct control on the correlation strength, and tractable prediction formula.
+From the Bayesian perspective, Q-EP provides a flexible prior on functions with sharper penalty ($q<2$) than the commonly used Gaussian process (GP, $q=2$).
+We compare GP, Besov and Q-EP in modeling functional data, reconstructing images and solving inverse problems and demonstrate the advantage of our proposed methodology.